 The ingress rules are a set of rules used to process incoming traffic to services in the cluster.
 Using the example above, let’s go over the rules section of the spec.

-- First, we specify what we want the rule to apply to.
-We can use HTTP/S or host based rule (foo.bar.com).
-In the example above, we are using HTTP as oppose to host based.
+- Specify how the rule applies.
+We can use HTTP/S or host-based rule (foo.bar.com).
+In the example above, we are using HTTP as opposed to host-based.

-- If a rule is not defined, all traffic will be routed to a default backend that is specified in ingress controller.
+If a rule is not defined, all traffic will be routed to a default backend that is specified in ingress controller.